oTree-org/otree-core/docs/app.rst

         a single-player game would just have 1.

     .. py:method:: matches(self):

             The matches in this treatment.
 Syntactic sugar for ``self.match_set.all()``

 Experiment
 ~~~~~~~~~~
-Not yet documented.
-You will not be using this object frequently.
+Coming soon.
+(You will not be using this object frequently.)

 views.py
 --------